A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Introduction

 The article is organised as follows.
 In Section \ref{sec:2_FHN}, we introduce necessary mathematical preliminaries and notations, and we discuss equations of interest and relevant properties.
-In Section~\ref{sec:3_FHN}, we present the proposed splitting methods and recall different tamed and truncated variants of the Euler-Maruyama method.
-In Section \ref{sec:4_FHN}, we establish the mean-square convergence of the splitting methods.
-In Section \ref{sec:5_FHN}, we prove their $1$-step hypoellipticity, establish their geometric ergodicity, derive (asymptotic) second moment bounds and illustrate them on a one-dimensional model problem.
-In Section \ref{sec:6_FHN}, we apply the proposed splitting approach to the stochastic FHN model and discuss conditions under wich the presented results hold.
-In Section \ref{sec:7_FHN}, we provide a variety of numerical experiments, illustrating the theoretical results and comparing the considered numerical methods.
-Conclusions are reported in Section \ref{sec:8_FHN}.
+In Section~\ref{sec:3_FHN}, we present the proposed splitting method.
+In Section \ref{sec:4_FHN}, we establish its mean-square convergence.
+In Section \ref{sec:5_FHN}, we prove its $1$-step hypoellipticity, establish its geometric ergodicity, derive an (asymptotic) second moment bound and illustrate these results on a one-dimensional cubic model problem.
+In Section \ref{sec:6_FHN}, we apply the proposed splitting approach to the stochastic FHN model \eqref{FHN}.
+In Section \ref{sec:7_FHN}, we provide a variety of numerical experiments, illustrating the theoretical results and reporting comparisons with different tamed/truncated variants of the Euler-Maruyama method.
+Conclusions are given in Section \ref{sec:8_FHN}.